BlueBrain/OpenData/README.md

 This development was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.

-Copyright (c) 2024 Blue Brain Project/EPFL
+Copyright (c) 2024 Blue Brain Project/EPFL licensed under CC-BY 4.0